mananvyas002/StuSoc/README.md

 This website is not fully responsive and there are some input formats you can change if you want to.

 If you can add something please go ahead.

+References:
+- Google
+- Github
+- Youtube
+- Some other sites